 Risk factors for respiratory disease include: infections, smoking (including passive smoking, which is particularly bad for children), poor environmental conditions (especially areas that are dusty or have lots of pollen or pollution), poor living conditions, and other diseases (like diabetes, heart and kidney disease) .

-Having healthy eyes is important for everyday life; they are needed to read and study, play sports, drive, and work .
-There are a number of problems that can affect the health of the eye .
-The most common conditions are : •
+Healthy eyes are important for everyday life; they are needed to read and study, play sports, drive, and work .
+A number of problems can affect the health of the eye .
+The most common conditions are :

-Eye problems are associated with: getting older, smoking, injuries, exposure to ultra-violet (UV) light from the sun, and not eating enough healthy food .
-Eye health problems can result in low vision (not being able to see properly).
-This can be corrected with glasses, contact lenses or eye surgery.
-Eye health problems can result in impaired eyesight and blindness.
+Eye health is affected by getting older, smoking, injuries, exposure to ultra-violet (UV) light from the sun, and not eating enough healthy food .
+Eye problems can result in low vision (not being able to see properly) which can be improved with glasses, contact lenses or eye surgery .
+Eye problems can also result in impaired eyesight and blindness.